First Class Sailing Expands Into Yacht Chartering203 views | April 15th, 2019

 For FCS principal Charlie Tulloch bringing Firstaway on board is a natural progression for his business.

 “Our school’s main aim is to train sailors who want to charter yachts and be their own skipper,” Charlie said.
 “We’re increasingly being asked to refer charter companies and we’ve always recommended Firstaway.
-When the opportunity came to purchase the company we jumped at it.”
+When the opportunity came to purchase we jumped at it.”

 Established in 1985